 Grant Writer: Help create a better tomorrow for children - Project C.H.A.N.C.E. seeks to educate adults to understand the misconceptions and myths surrounding terms “child abuse and neglect”.
 Teach effective parenting skills, raise public awareness of the pervasiveness and cruelty of child abuse and neglect and develop programs to prevent shaken baby syndrome, to educate our children on ways to identify a safe touch and a bad touch, as well as other family support programs that will keep future generations of children from knowing the emotional and physical pain of abuse.
 Click here to view job description and requirements.

 "Circle of Hope" Peer Led Support Group Facilitator/Co-Facilitator: This is a peer support group based meeting.
-Project C.H.A.N.C.E. is the only agency in El Paso that offers the Adult Survivors of Child Abuse (ASCA) program.
-This groups is for adults recovering from the after-effects of childhood abuse (physical, sexual, emotional, mental and spiritual).
-ASCA groups provide a safe environment for people to express feelings, give and receive support, learn about recovery from childhood abuse, and discover ways to more effectively cope with self-destructive behaviors while nurturing their emerging healthy selves.
+These groups are for adults recovering from the after-effects of childhood abuse and domestic violence (physical, sexual, emotional, mental and financial).
+Circle of Hope groups provide a safe environment for people to express feelings, give and receive support, learn about recovery from childhood abuse, and discover ways to more effectively cope with self-destructive behaviors while nurturing their emerging healthy selves.

 If you are interested in applying for this position, but lack experience or skill in some of these areas, please consider signing up for training.